 The tax-free childcare scheme helps working families with the cost of childcare.

-Students in higher education may be able to claim a childcare grant if they meet the qualifying criteria, read more on Student Finance Wales.
+If you are a students in higher education you may be able to claim a childcare grant if you qualify, read more on Student Finance Wales.

-Students in further education studying in Wales may be able to claim help with the cost of childcare from the Financial Contingency Fund, ask for details at your colleage's student support office.
+Students in further education studying in Wales may be able to claim help with the cost of childcare from the Financial Contingency Fund, ask for details at your college's student support office.